composer/windows-setup/README.md

 * helping you set up PHP so that it can be used from the command line
 * installing Composer so that you can use it from any location by typing: `composer`
-* enabling its use from Command Prompt, Git Bash and Cygwin (including cygwin php)
+* enabling its use from Command Prompt, Git Bash, Msys and Cygwin (including cygwin php)
 * offering the option to run Composer from Explorer/File Manager windows

-[Download][download] and run it, and in the majority of cases this is all you need to do.
+[Download][download] and run the latest release and in the majority of cases this is all you need to do.
 The install process is described in more detail below, while the [Wiki][manual] describes how to do it manually.

 Composer-Setup is written with [Inno Setup][inno], which is a powerful free installer for Windows programs.